0xcert/docs/api/guides/fungible-values.md

 ## Utility tokens

-The 0xcertAPI uses [ERC-20](https://eips.ethereum.org/EIPS/eip-20) utility Dapp tokens as payments for its servies.
+The 0xcert API uses [ERC-20](https://eips.ethereum.org/EIPS/eip-20) utility Dapp tokens as payments for its servies.
 More can be found it the [Get credits]() section.